Your mother's heartbeat: Gary Meitrott

-Gary Meitrott, ringleader of Drum Journeys of Earth, has been studying, practicing and teaching drumming for nearly 40 years.
+Gary Meitrott, ringleader of Drum Journeys of Earth, has studied, practiced and taught drumming for nearly 40 years.
 He says fascination with the beat is the search for the lost primal vibration of our mother’s heartbeat, imprinted upon all of us before birth.
 See and hear Meitrott tell the story in his own words in this week’s Talking Pictures video at bit.ly/0125GaryM

 (0) comments